Skip to content

 Remove Integrations

-If desired, MSEL information can be removed after being pushed to their respective applications
+If desired, the MSEL owner can remove MSEL information after the enabled integrations have pushed it to their respective applications.

 Blueprint Remove Integrations OE